 Now when you mention that the Orthodox community needs to come to a point where they don’t “deny the existence of gays,” I assume you mean that you hope there’ll be a day when gay couples can be openly gay and welcomed in Orthodox shuls.

-I don’t think this will ever happen and I don’t think this should ever happen, but not because I want to “condemn gays to misery” but rather because being part of the Orthodox community means striving towards keeping the Torah in its entirety.
+This is a real challenge in Orthodoxy, not because anyone wants to “condemn gays to misery” but rather because being part of the Orthodox community means striving towards keeping the Torah in its entirety.
 Torah observance doesn’t have to be an all-or-nothing deal and no one, in reality, is keeping every single law; but the attitude of a Torah committed Jew is to be working on it all.
-That means that what ever part of a person’s life is at odds with halacha (and we all have something) it should be kept as a private struggle and not highlighted.
+That means that what ever part of a person’s life is at odds with halacha (and we all have something) it should be kept as a private struggle (certainly shared with close friends) but not something that is publicized.

 So if someone is still driving on the Sabbath and wants to be a part of an Orthodox synagogue, he’s not going to park in the synagogue parking lot.
 He’ll park nearby and walk the last little bit.
 That’s an acknowledgement that driving on Shabbos is not considered ideal.
 Likewise, a person struggling with the laws of kosher would never bring a cheeseburger to services even if she’s still eating them sometimes in her home because doing so just wouldn’t be appropriate in a place where striving for complete Torah observance is expected.